modiimedia/arri/README.md

 ### Go

-Be aware that go support is still in early stages.
-Click [here](/languages/go/go-server/README.md) to get started.
+Click [here](/languages/go/go-server/README.md) to get started with Go.
+Be aware that Go support is still in early stages.

 ### Server Language Roadmap